florgon/notes-web/docs/HOW_TO_RUN.md

 # How to run project.
-Install `Docker-Compose`, then clone this repository, and run all containers via:
+Install `docker-compose`, then clone this repository, and run all containers via:
 ```commandLine
 docker-compose up
 ```